dcdpr/did-btc1/chapters/Syntax.md

 ### Version Interpretation

-The purpose of the `version` is to identify incompatible changes made in the specification (e.g., a change to the way ::Beacon signals:: are constructed and interpreted).
+The purpose of the `version` is to identify incompatible changes made in the specification (e.g., a change to the way ::Beacon Signals:: are constructed and interpreted).
 The updated specification may also change the way that the **did:btc1** identifier is encoded.